TFMV/quiver/README.md

 Quiver is a Go-based vector database that combines the best of HNSW (Hierarchical Navigable Small World) graphs with other cool search techniques.

+## Supported Index Types

+Quiver offers three powerful index types to suit different use cases:

+1. **HNSW**: The classic HNSW graph implementation, offering a great balance of speed and recall for most use cases.

+2. **Parquet**: A persistent storage-backed HNSW implementation that efficiently stores vectors in Parquet format, ideal for larger datasets that need durability.

+3. **Hybrid**: Our most advanced index type that combines multiple search strategies (HNSW, exact search, LSH) to optimize for both speed and recall, automatically selecting the best approach based on your data.

+Choose the right index type for your needs or let APT optimize your parameters automatically!

 ## Why Choose Quiver?

 - **🔍 Smart Search Strategy**: Quiver doesn't just use one search method - it combines HNSW with exact search, LSH, and data partitioning to find the best results